Last Updated on 23rd November 2020 by Sophie Nadeau

 Where to stay in the 8th arrondissement

 Home to plenty of luxury brands and stores, this area of Paris tends to err on the pricier side of things.
-However, for those who wish to get a true taste of the luxurious side of Paris, a stay in the 8th will guarantee all of this and more (as well as easy access to numerous museums, views of the Eiffel Tower, and, of course, the Arc de Triomphe).
+However, for those who wish to get a true taste of the luxurious side of Paris, as well as easy access to the rest of the city thanks to its central location, a stay in the 8th will guarantee all of this and more (as well as easy access to numerous museums, views of the Eiffel Tower, and, of course, the Arc de Triomphe).

 Hotel Montaigne, 6 Avenue Montaigne, 75008 Paris